Fall is here which means that it’s time to prepare for winter on the homestead! And, we’ve got a free checklist to help you out!

 Each year, I write out a giant list of everything we need to accomplish before the ground freezes and the snow falls.
 Without fail, I forget several important items, only to realize it a bit too late.
 Or, I end up losing the list or throwing it away because it’s scrawled on the back of a junk-mail envelope.
 Sigh….

 I decided I would get a bit more organized this year and make a formal list that can be kept in my Homestead Management Binder (get your free copy here!).
-That way, I can make notes and refer back to the list each Fall.
-And, of course, I’m sharing my Homestead Winter Prep List with you guys ’cause y’all are my peeps.
+That way, I can make notes and refer back to the list each fall.
+So, of course, I’m sharing my Homestead Winter Prep List with you guys!

 There are actually two Homestead Winter Prep Checklists for you!
 The first list already has some basic winter prep items on it.
 This is a great list to get you started!
 But, since every homestead is different, I also made a blank checklist that you can use to create a list that is customized to your homestead!